kyma-project/eventing-manager/docs/user/tutorials/evnt-05-send-legacy-events.md

-# Publish legacy events using Kyma Eventing
+# Publish Legacy Events Using Kyma Eventing

 Kyma Eventing also supports sending and receiving of legacy events.
 In this tutorial we will show how to send legacy events.